 The History Department at MSU is committed to offering our graduate students a well-rounded education.
 While History students have long enjoyed success securing academic positions, the Department seeks to go beyond preparing students only for the professoriate.
 This ethic is especially important given the paucity of academic opportunity now and in the foreseeable future.
 Towards this end, the department has long sought to explore and embed non-academic opportunities in the graduate curriculum.
 In the past three years, for example, community partners such as the Michigan History Center and the Lansing State Journal have become institutions where history graduate students have interned and continue to intern.

 In 2018, the MSU History Department was awarded the Career Diversity Implementation Grant by the American Historical Association (AHA).
 Funded by the Andrew W. Mellon Foundation, and administered by the AHA, the program will support two years of programming at over 20 departments across the United States, including ours.
-Over the course of the next two years, as a participating department, the History Department will aim to embed, institutionalize, and expand non-academic job opportunities as part of the graduate curriculum.
-To further this, the department will use the AHA grant to further explore and cement partnerships with community partners; create curricular additions in the form of regular workshops to be conducted by community partners; and develop further internship opportunities with a broad range of organizations.
+Over the following two years, as a participating department, the History Department worked to embed, institutionalize, and expand non-academic job opportunities as part of the graduate curriculum.
+We used the grant to further explore and cement partnerships with community partners, create curricular additions in the form of regular workshops to be conducted by community partners and develop further internship opportunities with a broad range of organizations.
+We also created the position of Graduate Professionalization Coordinator, and now every year a faculty member leads workshops on important professional issues, including pedagogy, publishing, searching for job opportunities in and out of the academy.

 Additional Resources: